pkutaj/pkutaj.github.io/_posts/2019-11-08-CS-meaningful-functions.md

 ---
 layout: post
-title: CS > How to write amazing functions (podcast notes)
+title: Programming > How to write amazing functions (podcast notes)
 last_modified_at:
 ---
 ## the case